Richajaishwal0/meroNotes/C_MySql_connection/Connection_only_for_single_project.md

 # Connecting MySql with Dev C++  for C/C++programming
 ## Here I have metioned the steps to be followed to connect Dev C++ to MySql for a single project.
-### 1.First of all, We have to make the new project in DEV C++ inside a folder.
+### 1.First of all, You have to make the new project in DEV C++ inside a folder.
 Below are some references to  make the project in Dev C++
 ![image](https://github.com/user-attachments/assets/a7b7305b-d0be-4100-8f17-3e742725159c)
 ![image](https://github.com/user-attachments/assets/a2a37017-c7b2-413a-a05c-95364550ba4c)
 ### 2.Next step is to install MySQL from its official website.
 Here, You can use this link.
 https://dev.mysql.com/downloads/workbench/
-### 3.After that u have to download MySql Connector/C .
-Here is the link where u can download as per your system.
+### 3.After that you have to download MySql Connector/C .
+Here is the link where you can download as per your system specifications.
 https://downloads.mysql.com/archives/c-c/
-### 4.Then you clicking the above folder, U can see the files as:
+### 4.Then, on clicking the above folder, you  can see the files as:
 ![image](https://github.com/user-attachments/assets/bcdc1761-eed3-40ad-80b8-05dc54f23d28)
-### 5.U need to move on to the lib folder.
+### 5.Next, you need to move to the lib folder.
 ![image](https://github.com/user-attachments/assets/3fa89353-1e91-46ae-9e2c-3f6d885ea91d)
 ### 6. Now, next step is to find the "libmysql.dll" file ..
 It is inside "vs12" folder.Copy that file and paste it in your folder where you are working on.( I mean your project foler)
-### 7.Then, you have to be back again in DEV C++ where you left off.Click on project and then project options as shown below:
+### 7.Then, You have to be back again in DEV C++ where you left off.Click on project and then project options as shown below:
 ![image](https://github.com/user-attachments/assets/dfdcb47b-8f12-4f07-92ba-27325ae92d98)
 ### 8.Move to the  directories->Library Directories.
 Here, you have to add the location of some folders which is mentioned below.
 ![image](https://github.com/user-attachments/assets/f16711eb-021f-48f0-9f18-a0eb96130641)